edd-ie/Project1-CS4575/README.md

 - `1`: Sets the `OpenMP` thread count to 1.

 ### Benchmarking Script
 This program also utilizes a Bash automation script which gives all results for serial implementation, openMP 1,2,4 and 8 threads, and MPI 1, 2, 4, and 6 processes.
-The script averages 5 runs after duscarding the first.
+The script averages 5 runs after discarding the first.

 To run the script first make sure its executable use the following command: